Friday, August 22, 2025

 Burncoat Head Park - view from lighthouse

 Here I am in Nova Scotia finally having a great time in a beautiful location, with glorious weather, and friendly people.
 I've been looking forward to August this whole trip knowing I'd be in Nova Scotia maybe for the month to avoid the hot weather of the states.
 August 1st I left the Kingston Walmart parking lot and head east visiting Wolfville which is a cute little university town, then turned south and then north around a loop to get to Burntcoat Head Park.
-I was told at the visitors center this is the highest/lowest tide in the world!
+I was told at the Peggy's Cove visitors center this is the highest/lowest tide in the world!
 You can walk out for a long ways looking at all kinds of sea creatures on the exposed ocean floor!
-I love beach walking anyway!
+I love beach walking!
+Bonus: it's a beautiful day!

 Burntcoat Head Park view of parking lot from lighthouse